LovelyBuggies/Defect-Detection/README.md

 The dataset we use comes from the paper [*Devign*: Effective Vulnerability Identification by Learning Comprehensive Program Semantics via Graph Neural Networks](http://papers.nips.cc/paper/9209-devign-effective-vulnerability-identification-by-learning-comprehensive-program-semantics-via-graph-neural-networks.pdf).
 We combine all projects and split 80%/10%/10% for training/dev/test.

+### Data Format

+After preprocessing dataset, you can obtain three .jsonl files, i.e. train.jsonl, valid.jsonl, test.jsonl

+For each file, each line in the uncompressed file represents one function.
+One row is illustrated below.

+   - **func:** the source code
+   - **target:** 0 or 1 (vulnerability or not)
+   - **idx:** the index of example

 ### Download and Preprocess

 1. **Local:** Download dataset from [website](https://drive.google.com/file/d/1x6hoF7G-tSYxg8AFybggypLZgMGDNHfF/view?usp=sharing) to "dataset" folder or run the following command.